Ecocar-Unicamp/Teleco/plotter.README.md

-# Infograph plotter
+# Telemetry's Infograph plotter

-The infograph plotter allows visualization of the data collected by Ecocar-Unicamp's telemetry sistem.
+The infograph plotter allows visualization data collected by Ecocar-Unicamp's telemetry system.
 It shows realtime serial comunication information in the form of graphs, and automates the entire connecting process.
-The plotter also allows the selection of displayed data, and offers tools for specific analysis of data points for a more indepth analysis.
-While running, the program saves all collected data on a .txt file.
+The plotter also allows the selection of displayed data, and offers specific tools for a more indepth analysis of data points.
+While running, the program saves all collected data in a .txt file.

 * Latest version: V.1.0